ostis-ai/ostis-ui-lib/docs/development-guide.md

 ----hooks
 ```

 Icons also placed in the component they are required in.
-If icon is requred by many components move it to assets folder
+If icon is required by many components move it to assets folder

 ## Location of pictures, utilities, etc.